eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Traceability Kit/Development View/page_development-view.md

 ### Verifiable Credentials

 Verifiable Credentials (VC) are part of the Self-Sovereign Identity (SSI) standard by the W3C.
 Details about Catena-X specific VCs can be found in the [CX - 0016 Company Attribute Verification](#standards) standard.
 As mentioned there, it offers a `UseCaseFrameworkConditionCX` type allowing a data provider to check if specific conditions, like a signed use case contract as introduced in the [Purpose-base Usage Policy section](#purpose-based-policy), are agreed.
 Further technical documentation are presented in the [SSI Docu](https://github.com/eclipse-tractusx/ssi-docu/tree/main/docs/architecture) repository.

+### API Specification (Unique ID Push)
+Unique ID Push notifications are a way for a manufacturer to notify a customer as soon as possible when a new digital twin for a part is available.
+The solution is based on notification assets in the EDC (which is the same approach that is used for quality alerts & investigations).
+The customer creates a notification asset in the EDC and the customer's suppliers send their notifications (with the Unique Id) to this notification asset.
+Details can be found in section [Unique ID Push Notifications](#unique-id-push-notifications-1).

+All endpoints as well as the schema of the notification below are described in detail in the [Unique ID Push API documentation](Unique%20ID%20Push%20API/unique-id-push-notification-api).
+## Data Consumer (App Provider)

+### Aspect Models

+#### Sample Data

+### Usage Policies

+### API Specification (Notifications)

 <!-- !Mandatory! -->
 ## Standards